pedrolucasp/hidrocor/README.md

 turn them into simple pages, and link any `/*.md` contained inside the same folder.
 You can mantain these wikis as a git repository for collaboration.

+hidrocor will also parse any YAML meta tag and lookup for a `title` to display as the title of page and wiki.

 You'll need to supply the path of the wiki via the flag `--wiki`, and override the system service via `/etc/conf.d/hidrocor`.